 What are varicose veins?

-Veins are blood vessels responsible for carrying blood to the heart.
-Varicose veins, also known as varicosities, are dilated blood vessels formed due to increased pressure within the superficial veins close to the skin.
-They look like enlarged, torturous, or twisted red or purple veins bulging out from the skin’s surface in a mass of tangled knots.
-While varicose veins can appear anywhere on the body, they’re particularly common in the legs.
+Veins are the blood vessels responsible for carrying blood to your heart.
+Varicose veins, also known as varicosities, are dilated blood vessels formed due to increased pressure within the superficial veins close to your skin.
+They look like enlarged, torturous, or twisted red or purple veins bulging out from your skin’s surface in a mass of tangled knots.
+While varicose veins can appear anywhere on your body, they’re most likely to occur in your legs.

 What causes varicose veins?

-Chronic venous insufficiency is the medical condition responsible for varicose veins.
-Venous insufficiency is a circulatory disorder wherein the vein valves malfunction or weaken.
-The vein valves are like one-way doors that allow blood to flow towards the heart but prevent it from flowing backward due to the force of gravity.
+Your varicose veins are most likely caused by chronic venous insufficiency.
+Venous insufficiency is a circulatory disorder wherein your vein valves malfunction or weaken.
+The vein valves are like one-way doors that allow blood to flow towards your heart but prevent it from flowing backward due to the force of gravity.
 When your vein valves collapse, blood falls back into the leg veins, leading to increased pressure in the superficial leg veins, making them swell and bulge outwards in the form of varicose veins.

-Varicose veins can also be caused by рhlеbіtіѕ (vein inflammation) and congenital abnormalities, but those causes are relatively rare.
+You may also experience varicose veins because of рhlеbіtіѕ (vein inflammation) and congenital abnormalities, but those causes are relatively rare.

 What are the symptoms of varicose veins?